whistler/whistler.github.com/_posts/2010-09-08-jokes-quotes.md

 ---
-layout: page
+layout: post
 title: Jokes and Quotes
-tags: []
+tags: [jokes, quotes]
-type: page
 ---

 "Excellence is not a destination; it is a continuous journey that never ends."